Thu Minh: 2004–2008: Album Heaven

-Owning a high and powerful soprano C voice, in the intermittent low notes Thu Minh presented without recognizable speciality.
-After her efforts to learn from many international singers and especially inspired by Whitney Houston, she gradually overcame this drawback.
-She always believed: "fame is not what makes me happiest, but artistic differences and uniqueness", thus, she "always tries to cultivate and train herself for her own 'Thu Minh style', vocal technique and performance style".
-Thu Minh also genuinely said that the "frugal","straight-forwarded, critical and perfectionism" in her music career, inherited from her mother, is such a good element for her job because it helps bring the audience her best music performances, regardless of how long it costs in execution time.
-For example, the album Body Language took two years to complete.
-Thus, in 2007, Thu Minh had shifted to Boston, Massachusetts, in the US to pursue international education on music and graduated in Berklee College of Music.
+She always believed: "fame is not what makes me happiest, but artistic differences and uniqueness", thus, she sought to "cultivate and train herself for her own 'Thu Minh style', vocal technique and performance style".
+Thu Minh also genuinely said that the "frugal", "straight-forwarded, critical and perfectionism" in her music career, inherited from her mother, helped her bring the audience her best music performances.